GDPR compliance

 In 2019, the ICO announced its intention to fine British Airways £183.39 million for a GDPR violation resulting from a data breach in July 2018.
 However, due to the COVID-19 pandemic’s impact on the airline industry, the fine was reduced to £20 million.

-The breach involved the diversion of website traffic to a hacker website, leading to the theft of personal data from over 400,000 customers.
-The ICO discovered that British Airways neglected to implement sufficient security measures, violating data protection laws.
-This led to compromising various sensitive information, including login credentials and payment card details.
+The breach involved redirecting website traffic to a hacker site, leading to the theft of personal data from over 400,000 customers.
+The ICO found that British Airways failed to implement adequate security measures, violating data protection laws.
+This resulted in the compromise of sensitive information, including login credentials and payment card details.

 TikTok GDPR fine- €345 million